 National Science Foundation I-Corps Site

 The NSF awarded Invent Penn State I-Corps Site status and $500,000 in September 2017 to support entrepreneurship training and microgrants for university-related startups.
+Eligible teams receive up to $3,000 for customer discovery to advance their ideas.

-Participants may qualify for I-Corps national team and $50,000
+Participants may qualify for I-Corps national team and $50,000 in additional funding

 - Receive a micogrant of up to $3,000, which can be used to attend industry trade shows, visit potential customers, develop prototypes and cover customer discovery expenses.